LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_04_Investigate_Message_Security.md

 ### Task 3 - Test Office Message Encryption Behavior

 In the previous task you created a new Mail flow rule to add Office Message encryption (OME) to emails with **Project Falcon** in the subject or body.
-You will now test mail flow to ensure that our external partners will be able to open and view these encrypted emails as expected.
+You'll now test mail flow to ensure that our external partners will be able to open and view these encrypted emails as expected.

 1. You should still be logged into **LON-CL1** as the **Administrator** with a password of **Pa55w.rd**; however, if the Windows sign-in page appears, then sign-in now.